Pelargonium × hortorum: Popularity

-Traditionally, doctors were interested in medicinal plants, but with Dr. John Fothergill (1712–1780), a great collector of new plants, "curious for a scientific mind," he says, gathered with this greed of know the natural objects that was typical of the Age of Enlightenment.
+Traditionally, doctors were interested in medicinal plants, but with John Fothergill (1712–1780), a great collector of new plants, "curious for a scientific mind", he says, gathered with this greed of know the natural objects that was typical of the Age of Enlightenment.
 His fortune enabled him to employ about fifteen gardeners to maintain a botanical garden in Essex and three to four artists to paint his plants.
-When he died in 1780, in the inventory of his plants, there is a Fothergill's geranium, later described as having a large ball of flowers and zoned leaves and considered as such one of the first Pelargonium zonal group.
+When he died in 1780, in the inventory of his plants, there is a Fothergill's geranium, later described as having a large ball of flowers and zoned leaves and considered as such one of the first zonal pelargonium group.
 Until the middle of the 19th century, England had a monopoly on obtaining by planting varieties zoned delicate colors.
 At the beginning of the century, few hybridizations in the zonal group were carried out, as far as can be known because the horticulturists reused the same denomination for different plants and did not indicate the kinship of their obtaining.

 The most important improvements geraniums zoned only became apparent at the end of the 19th century.
 The exchange of varieties between France and England made it possible to enrich the collections on both sides of the English Channel.
 The English varieties were valued for their robustness, the French varieties for the beauty of their flowers.
 Landowners and local notables were passionate about rare and exotic species.
 During major exhibitions where growers present their latest creations, competitions are organized to award gold medals to outstanding cultivars.
 All these factors contribute to the craze for geraniums, one of the easiest plants to grow and the most floriferous.
 The passion for creating new varieties of pelargonium that appeared in England developed throughout Europe by the late 19th century.